Seizures for Forfeiture by Tampa Police Department

-The most important thing to know is don’t neglect to demand an Adversary Preliminary Hearing immediately after the seizure.
+Find out why you should ALWAYS file and litigate a demand for an Adversary Preliminary Hearing (APD) immediately after the seizure.
 If you don’t make that demand within 15 days, then you forever lose the right to that preliminary hearing.

 We can demand the hearing for you the same day that you retain us which often helps us negotiate the return of your property.
 If the property is not returned immediately, we can fight for the return of the property at the adversary preliminary hearing.

-We can discuss the case with the TPD Forfeiture Unit to show all of the reasons why the property should be returned to the person it was taken from or an innocent third party owner.
+Your attorney can contact the TPD Forfeiture Unit to demonstrate all of the reasons why the property should be returned to the person it was taken from or an innocent third party owner.

 Don’t make a statement.
 The seizing officer or detective are trained to obtain post-Miranda statements implicating the property.
 In those cases in which the violator is not the owner, the detective is trained to get statements from the owner to show that they were knowledgeable about the use of the property by the violator.

-For example, when TPD seizes U.S. currency, the officers are trained to ask the violator if they are employed and if so, where they are employed.
-The officers will attempt to ascertain the person’s level of personal income in order to tie the violator to his/her story regarding the currency at the scene.
+When TPD seizes U.S. currency, the officers are trained to ask the violator if they are employed and if so, where they are employed.
+The officers will attempt to ascertain the person’s level of personal income in order to tie the violator to any story regarding the currency at the scene.

 When the currency is seized, the suspect’s statements are usually the only way for TPD to show that the currency was gained from or intended to be used illegally in any felony offense.
 Don’t make a statement until after you have spoken to an attorney about the case.